-Sorry to spoil the punch line, but Dr. Anderson’s bottom line is this: Wear high-quality, polarized sunglasses with 99% ““ 100% UVA and UVB protection, year-round, even when it’s cloudy, especially if you’re under 18 years old.
+Sorry to spoil the punch line, but Dr. Anderson’s bottom line is this: Wear high-quality, polarized sunglasses with at least 99% UVA and UVB protection, year-round, even when it’s cloudy, especially if you’re under 18 years old.

-- Even the deepest layer of the eye, the macula, can be injured by UV rays.
+Even the deepest layer of the eye, the macula, can be injured by UV rays.
 This is a yellow spot near the center of the retina at the back of the eye.
-Macular degeneration “” the breakdown of this tissue “” is a major cause of blindness and visual impairment in adults over the age of 50 and is the direct result of accumulated, over-exposure to sunlight over the course of a lifetime.
+Macular degeneration, the breakdown of this tissue, is one of the leading causes of blindness and visual impairment in adults over the age of 50 and is the direct result of accumulated, overexposure to sunlight over the course of a lifetime.

 Who Needs Extra Eye Protection?

-Everyone should wear high quality sunglasses with 99% ““ 100% UVA and UVB protection.
+Everyone should wear high-quality sunglasses with at least 99% UVA and UVB protection.
 However, in our first 18 years, 50% of our lifetime exposure to sunlight takes place.
-Therefore, Dr. Anderson says babies should start wearing quality sunglasses no later than six months old “” because their eye tissue is even more sensitive to the effects of UV light than adults’ “” and children and teens should wear quality sunglasses consistently throughout childhood.
+Therefore, Dr. Anderson says babies should start wearing quality sunglasses no later than six months old because their eye tissue is even more sensitive to the effects of UV light than adults and children and teens should wear quality sunglasses consistently throughout childhood.
 (Note: Dr. Anderson also stresses of importance of explaining to children that they should never look directly at the sun, because doing so focuses the UV light directly on the back of the eye like a magnifying glass, which could actually burn a hole through the retina.
-So be sure to tell your kids: never, never stare into the sun, even during an eclipse.)
+So be sure to tell your kids: (never, never stare into the sun, even during an eclipse).

 People taking certain medications may also experience increased UV eye sensitivity.
 Some common prescriptions which cause this effect include: